Chapter 11 BWV 32 Liebster Jesu, mein Verlangen

 Our obligations to the Saviour form a most significant part of the message of this cantata and they are spelt out right at the end, words and music uniting so as to underline its significance.

 Finally, it is worth noticing Bach’s use of major and minor tonalities to underpin meaning and narrative throughout the work.
 The opening aria, with its clear sense of uncertainty is strongly minor as is Christ’s first, terse response.
-But His aria is then major and the keystone movement (no 4) begins in the minor journeying so as to end in the major which remains to dominate the duet and chorale.
-None of the latter’s eight phrases cadence in the minor and there are no dark harmonic colourings.
+But His aria is then major and the keystone movement (no 4) begins in the minor but journeys so as to end in the major which remains to dominate the duet and chorale.
+None of the latter’s eight phrases cadence in minor modes and so there we conclude with no dark harmonic colourings.